reard96/supply-lynx/ABOUT.md

 - [Ethereum White Paper](https://github.com/ethereum/wiki/wiki/White-Paper)

 ## Advantages of blockchain in the supply chain
+Because a blockchain is immutable, it increases the transparency of the supply chain.
+Blockchain technology also has a built-in ownership record, making it easy to see the chain of command of any particular asset.

+While blockchain works great in the digital world, crossing the chasm from the world of bits to the world of atoms sheds light on some outstanding issues.
+For goods to be tracked through the supply chain on the blockchain, it is important that the information actually _reaches_ the blockchain.
+The goods need to be scanned or the information needs to be otherwise uploaded by humans - this is still a weak point in the system.

 ## Lynx's implementation
 - What we wanted at the outset